No-code Helps Customize & Extend Your Software Product🔗

-Of all the advice Jobs gave, that "application economy" idea proved to be the most transformative one—a whole ecosystem of different software products capable of working together in harmony when needed.
+Of all the advice Jobs gave, it was the "application economy" idea that proved to be the most transformative—a whole ecosystem of different software products capable of working together in harmony when needed.
 The revolutionary thing about what Benioff did afterward was his positioning of Salesforce as a development platform rather than an end product people would just pay for and use as it was.

 The reason for creating an API-based ecosystem is to offer the customers the maximum amount of customization possible.
-The one-size-fits-all solutions no longer work in a world where data flows in via all sorts of different media and has to be transformed into different formats, stored, shared, or integrated with other systems.
-Every customer has a different set of needs that keeps changing in this network of infinite possibilities, and no stand-alone software product can keep up with this.
+The one-size-fits-all solutions no longer work in today's world.
+Data flows in via all sorts of different media and has to be transformed into different formats, stored, shared, or integrated with other systems.
+Every customer has a different set of needs.
+Things get even worse as these needs keep changing, creating a network of almost infinite possibilities.
+No stand-alone software product can keep up with this.

 SAP is one of those companies that appreciated the potential of an extendable architecture in enterprise software early on.
-What gave SAP, primarily a record-keeping software with lots of database and data operations involved, its extendable character was ABAP, its domain-specific language.
+It is primarily a record-keeping software with lots of database and data operations involved.
+What gave SAP its extendable character was ABAP, its domain-specific language.
 ABAP made SAP extremely customizable and allowed the addition of new features to the platform without much hassle, giving the platform a low-code character.
 This increased customizability turned SAP into a very flexible platform that can serve a diverse range of use cases by offering different solutions.

 SAP has also taken notice of the growth of the mobile app market.
-It has realized that it has to be competitive in that segment and offer mobile users similar capabilities if it is to keep its dominant position in the market.
+It has realized that it has to be competitive in that segment and offer mobile users similar capabilities if it is to retain its dominant position in the market.
 Its recent acquisition of AppGyver was an effort to plug that well-defined gap in its portfolio.

 The strategies employed by Salesforce and SAP might be potent, but they are also difficult to replicate, especially for smaller companies.
 Such companies need to follow a different strategy here.
-A company with a CRM tool has to offer a level of customization that could rival Salesforce, which it cannot due to lack of resources.
+A company with a CRM tool has to offer a level of customization that could rival Salesforce, which is impossible due to a lack of resources.
 What it can do, however, is to find an underserved segment in the market and focus on the needs of that particular segment.

-Every company in the software business today should have an extensions strategy—this is not a matter of preference but a necessity without which a software company will not be able to get over the hump.
+Every company in the software business today should have an extensions strategy.
+This is not a matter of preference but a necessity for a software company to get over the hump.
 Having in place a sound extensions strategy ensures the product is customizable, and thus fulfills a broader range of needs.
 Code2 takes care of the customization needs of its customers through APIs so that they can focus on their core line of work.